Environmental protection

-Environmental protection is the practice of protecting the natural environment by individuals, organizations and governments.
-Its objectives are to conserve natural resources and the existing natural environment and, where possible, to repair damage and reverse trends.
+Environmental protection, or environment protection, refers to the taking of measures to protecting the natural environment, prevent pollution and maintain ecological balance.
+Action may be taken by individuals, advocacy groups and governments.
+Objectives include the conservation of the existing natural environment and natural resources and, when possible, repair of damage and reversal of harmful trends.

 Due to the pressures of overconsumption, population growth and technology, the biophysical environment is being degraded, sometimes permanently.
 This has been recognized, and governments have begun placing restraints on activities that cause environmental degradation.
 Since the 1960s, environmental movements have created more awareness of the multiple environmental problems.
 There is disagreement on the extent of the environmental impact of human activity, so protection measures are occasionally debated.

-Approaches to environmental protection
+Approaches

-Voluntary environmental agreements
+Voluntary agreements

 In industrial countries, voluntary environmental agreements often provide a platform for companies to be recognized for moving beyond the minimum regulatory standards and thus support the development of the best environmental practice.
 For instance, in India, Environment Improvement Trust (EIT) has been working for environmental and forest protection since 1998.
 In developing countries, such as Latin America, these agreements are more commonly used to remedy significant levels of non-compliance with mandatory regulation.

 Ecosystems approach

-An ecosystems approach to resource management and environmental protection aims to consider the complex interrelationships of an entire ecosystem in decision making rather than simply responding to specific issues and challenges.
-Ideally, the decision-making processes under such an approach would be a collaborative approach to planning and decision making that involves a broad range of stakeholders across all relevant governmental departments, as well as industry representatives, environmental groups, and community.
+An ecosystems approach to resource management and environmental protection aims to consider the complex interrelationships of an entire ecosystem in decision-making rather than simply responding to specific issues and challenges.
+Ideally, the decision-making processes under such an approach would be a collaborative approach to planning and decision-making that involves a broad range of stakeholders across all relevant governmental departments, as well as industry representatives, environmental groups, and community.
 This approach ideally supports a better exchange of information, development of conflict-resolution strategies and improved regional conservation.
-Religions also play an important role in the conservation of the environment.
+Religions also play an important role in the conservation of the environment: for example, the Catholic Church's Compendium on its social teaching states that "environmental protection cannot be assured solely on the basis of financial calculations of costs and benefits.
+The environment is one of those goods that cannot be adequately safeguarded or promoted by market forces."